This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - Where is Hibernate coming from?

-- Through the Spring Data JPA Starter
+- Provided by the Spring Data JPA Starter.

 - How is a data source created?

-- Through Spring Boot Auto Configuration
+- Automatically configured through Spring Boot Auto Configuration.

-- Zero project setup or infrastructure
+- No project setup or additional infrastructure required.

-- Zero Configuration
+- Zero configuration.

-- Data is not persisted between restarts.
+- Data is not persisted between application restarts.

 Complete Code Example